Simple Face Cream Recipe + Video Instructions

-What we want from a simple face lotion is moisture, skin-beneficial oils, a lovely scent, and a creamy feeling.
+What we want from a simple face cream is moisture, skin-beneficial oils, a lovely scent, and a creamy feeling.
 A lot of us will have our favorite brand, but as you know, skincare can cost quite a lot, especially over time.
 Amazingly, it’s pretty easy to create your own lotions from the comfort of your kitchen and for a fraction of the price.
-The active time to make this face lotion recipe is only about an hour and, aside from a thermometer and pH strips, you won’t need any specialist equipment.
+The active time to make this face cream recipe is only about an hour, and aside from a thermometer and pH strips, you won’t need any specialist equipment.

 Measuring & Temperatures

 When it comes to measuring ingredients for most lotions, it’s important to use a digital kitchen scale.
 You can use a pocket scale for small batches or a larger one if you’re making bigger batches.
 Using volume measurements, such as teaspoons and cups, is generally not accurate enough for making cosmetics.